aptos-labs/developer-docs/docs/move/book/packages.md

 ## Recommended structure

-We use an example to illustrate the dev flow of using this feature.
+We use an example to illustrate the development flow of using this feature.
 Suppose we want to compile the package `A`.
 The package layout is:

 ```rust
 ./A